How to use the 'random' module in Python

 Move faster with Replit

-- A deck-shuffling utility that uses
+- A dice rolling simulator for tabletop games that uses

-Turn your concepts into functional applications by describing your app idea.
-Replit Agent will write the code, test it, and fix issues automatically, all from your browser.
+Simply describe your app, and Replit will write the code, test it, and fix issues automatically, all within your browser.

 Common errors and challenges